Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 - **The Enchanted Anchor**: A massive, barnacle-encrusted anchor that pulses faintly with residual magic.
 Touching it could have unpredictable effects—summoning a ghostly crew, activating a powerful spell, or releasing a dangerous entity.
 - **The Hidden Cache**: A secret stash of old weapons and gear, buried deep within a pile of rubble.
 Finding it could provide a significant advantage in combat, but it’s well-hidden and difficult to access without disturbing the surrounding debris.
 - **The Cursed Figurehead**: The carved figurehead of a long-lost ship, rumored to be cursed.
 It radiates a malevolent energy that can drive creatures to madness or cause hallucinations, making it a dangerous yet potentially useful tool if controlled.
 If communicated with, it can even turn into a Wyvern, friendly to the creature that released it.
+- **Wrecked Maw**: The central, deepest, and most treacherous part of the yards.
+It is a pit filled with old ships piled on top of each other that goes down quite far.
+It is perilously and chaotic with pit aberrations and wraiths haunting the depths.

 These elements can add depth and dynamism to the combat, providing opportunities for creativity and strategy as players interact with the chaotic and dangerous environment of the Salvage Yards.
 ##### General Yard Hazards and Environment